Mary from Dungloe (festival): 2025 Contestants

+Ellie Ward, the Dungloe Mary, was crowned the 2025 Mary from Dungloe on 3 August 2025.

 Contest winners

-Below is a complete list of contest winners from 1968 to 2007.
+Below is a complete list of contest winners from 1968 to 2024.

 Entertainers and musicians

 Many Irish and international acts have performed at the festival over the years.
 The traditional annual crowd puller, however, continues to be internationally renowned folk singer Daniel O'Donnell, who made his festival debut in 1985.